 The continuing choice to under-invest in Safari and WebKit has an ecosystem-wide impact, despite iOS's modest reach. iOS developers who attempt to take Apple up on their generous offer to reach users through the web are directly harmed.
 The low rate of progress in Apple's browsers all but guarantees that any developer who tries will fail.

 But that's not the biggest impact.
 Because the web's advantage is portability, web developers view features not available "everywhere" as entirely unavailable.
 The lowest common denominator sets a cap on developer ambitions, and Apple knows it.
-Store policies restricting meaningful browser competition ensure the cap is set in an uncompetitive register.
+App Store policies taht restrict meaningful browser competition ensure the cap is set low so as to prevent real competition with Apple's proprietary tools and distribution channel.

 Apple doesn't need a majority of web usage to come from browsers without critical features to keep capabilities from being perceived skeptically; they only need to keep them out of the hands of, say, 10% of users.
 So much the better if users who cannot perceive or experience the web delivering great experiences are wealthy developers and users.
 Money talks.